wjenh/pidp1-mods/Docs/UsingM1pp.md

 ## The checks

 - A missing label as the first line
-- A comment after code with only tabs separating it
+- A comment after code with only spaces separating it
 - Text following a location directive
 - Shifted characters in a flexo pseudo-instruction
 - Combined instructions vs instructions separated by tabs